 1. Send emails.

 Emails are a great way to quickly deliver short, custom acknowledgments to donors.
-Speed is especially important for first-time donors as it’s best to thank them for their donation within 24 hours.
+Speed is especially important for first-time donors.
+In fact, it’s best to thank them for their donation within 24 hours.
 Keep in mind that thank-you emails can just be the first step you take to thank donors—you can send a more personal, detailed thank-you later on.

 When sending thank-you emails, consider these tips:

 - Write a clear subject line.
 The subject line for thank-you emails should be straightforward and concise, coming in at around 60 characters.
 Start with the most important information first so readers will understand what the email is about at a glance.
-A subject line that says “thank you for your gift!” is concise and effectively conveys what the message will contain.
+For example, a subject line that says “thank you for your gift!” is concise and effectively conveys what the message will contain.